MorganShaw/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+    Is an immutable object.

 2. Where do you set initial state?
+    You initialize state inside a constructor function when you start building the class component.

 3. What method do you use to update state?
+    Because it's immutable, you have to use this.setState to update state.

 ### Understand